Home > Analyses > Real Estate > Host Hotels & Resorts, Inc.

 Does HST have a competitive advantage?

-Host Hotels & Resorts, Inc. currently does not present a clear competitive advantage as it is shedding value with a ROIC below its WACC, despite a growing ROIC trend.
-The overall moat status is slightly unfavorable, indicating value destruction even as profitability improves.
+Host Hotels & Resorts, Inc. currently does not present a strong competitive advantage, as it is shedding value with a ROIC below its WACC, reflecting slight value destruction.
+However, the company shows a growing ROIC trend, signaling improving profitability despite its current challenges.

 SWOT Analysis

-This SWOT analysis summarizes Host Hotels & Resorts, Inc.’s key strengths, weaknesses, opportunities, and threats to guide investors in their decision-making.
+This SWOT analysis highlights Host Hotels & Resorts, Inc.’s key strategic factors to inform investment decisions.

 Strengths

-- Largest lodging REIT with 74 US and 5 international properties
+- Largest lodging REIT with 74 US properties

 - Strong partnerships with premium hotel brands